Is your website loading slowly? Optimize page load time and increase page load speed and conversions with these page load optimization tips.

 Brands have managed to quantify the loading time’s impact on conversion rate.
 This shows there’s more to the correlation between the two.
-For a converted shopper, the pages, especially the landing page, load two times faster than a shopper who is not converted.
+For a converted shopper, the pages, especially the landing page, load two times faster than for a shopper who is not converted.

 See the image below:

 The image below shows how bounce rate and loading time add up: